This stunning sculpture by Anish Kapoor is situated outside Nottingham Playhouse, providing a magnificent centrepiece to the theatre forecourt area.

 Born in Bombay, Kapoor has lived and worked in Britain since the early 70s, rising to prominence in the 1980s.
 One of the most influential sculptors of his generation his work has been exhibited worldwide including the Tate Gallery, the Museum of Modern Art in New York and the Reina Sofia in Madrid.
 He won the coveted Turner Prize in 1991 and in 1999 the South Bank Show presented a full-length television profile.
 May 2000 saw the exhibition of new work by Kapoor at the Lisson Gallery, London.

 His work investigates metaphysical polarities, which has been described as concerned with ‘material and immaterial, weight and weightlessness, place and non-place’.
 He explores the relationship between the tangible and non-tangible to create both a physical and spiritual response in the viewer.
 Kapoor recently created a site specific work at Baltic Mill, a centre for contemporary art in Gateshead.
 A temporary installation entitled Tarantantara, the interior of the gutted building was swathed in a semi-transparent red fabricated PVC, with stunning results.
-Other public works include Parabolic Waters sited in the area outside the Millenium Dome in Greenwich.
+Other public works include Parabolic Waters sited in the area outside the Millennium Dome in Greenwich.